COLLECTIONS

 Please note that all returns must be in their original condition and their original packaging.
 Once received, we will then contact you to confirm next steps.
 For further information please see our Returns & Refund Policy page.

 If you would like to exchange your movie poster for a different one, please follow the same process and let us know.
-We can place the poster that you would to exchange on hold until your return in received.
+We can place the poster that you would like to exchange ‘on hold’ until your return in received.

-Our goal is to make sure every customer is happy with their purchase and we will do our best to accommodate any concerns / issues and requests.
+Our goal is to make sure every customer is happy with their purchase and we will do our best to accommodate any concerns or issues and requests.

 Thank you for choosing Movie Posters Australia!